A Simple Guide around Cat Coat Colours & Marking Genetics

 In the Silver & Golden Cats, the 'type' is characterized by colour at the tips of the hair.
 There are three types which includes chinchilla, shaded and smoke, each distinguished by the extent of the shading on individual hairs.

 In Chinchillas, only the very tip of the guard hair, or outer coat, is coloured, it gives a delightful shimmer to the coat.
 With the shaded pattern, a quarter of the guard hair farthest from the cat’s body exhibits the colour.
 In the smoke pattern, half of the guard hair farthest from the cat’s body displays the colour.
 When a smoke-patterned cat is still, the coat pattern may appear solid, but when the cat is moving or you pet him, you can see the white undercoat.

 Chinchillas are derived from the Tabby, where the colour is restricted to the upper portion of the hair, the mutation genes responsible for this are ‘Wide-band’ (Wb) genes.
 The effect of the genes increases the width of the bands of ticking on the hairs; it distorts and effectively breaks down the tabby pattern.
 The variability of the wideband can be described as Wb, Wb+ and Wb++ to describe cats with normal, intermediate and greater degrees of Wide Banding.
 It is difficult to produce and is required for both parents to carry the gene (Wb).

-Shaded and tipped (shell/chinchilla) are due to the dominant Inhibitor gene (silver) + presence of Wide Band + the Ticked Tabby pattern.
+Silver Shaded and tipped (shell/chinchilla) are due to the dominant Inhibitor gene (silver) + presence of Wide Band + the Ticked Tabby pattern.
 Golden is the effect of only wide-band.